California Court Records

 What To Expect in Traffic Court in California?

 Your first appearance in Traffic Court will be an arraignment.
 The law enforcement officer who issued the citation will not be present at this session.
 However, they will be subpoenaed to appear during the hearing.
-At the arraignment, the judge will read out the charges, tell you your rights, and ask for your plea.
-You can plead guilty, not guilty, or no contest.
+The judge will read the charges at the arraignment, tell you your rights, and ask for your plea.
+You may plead guilty, not guilty, or no contest.
 The judge will then set a date for the next hearing.

 California does not hold jury trials for traffic infractions.
 You also have the right to request discovery before the commencement of the trial.
 Discovery will give you access to the notes of the law enforcement officers who issued the ticket and other documentation that may be helpful to your case.

-At the trial, you and your witnesses must step to the counsel table when the court calls your case.
+At the trial, the defedant and witnesses will be invited to the table.
 The officer will give their testimony first, and then the court will allow you to question the officer.
 The prosecutor may call you to the stand, but you do not have to testify.
 California upholds the defendant's right to remain silent and not testify in their case.

 How to Prepare for Traffic Court in California

-First, understand the charges brought against you.
-Reading the California Vehicle Code and knowing more about the violations listed on your ticket will be helpful.
+To prepare for traffic court in California, it is worth understanding the charges brought against you.
+Read the California Vehicle Code to learn more about the violations listed on your ticket.
 Next, prepare your defense.
-To mount an effective defense, recollect what you told the officer and determine what you admitted to while getting the ticket.
+To mount an effective defense, you may need to recollect what you told the officer and determine what you admitted to while getting the ticket.

 While requesting discovery, ask for the officer's notes.
-These will contain details about how they determined you committed a traffic violation.
-For example, for speeding violations, the officer's notes will provide information about the equipment used to measure your vehicle's speed.
+These may contain details about how they determined you committed a traffic violation.
+For example, for speeding violations, the officer's notes generally provide information about the equipment used to measure your vehicle's speed.
 By studying the instruction manual for the equipment, you will learn the limitations of the technology to contest the accuracy of the officer's speed readings.

-Lastly, it helps to appear in court in formal attire.
-Some courts regard casual attire as inappropriate, and a judge may refuse to hear your case if he/she deems that you are dressed inappropriately.
-You must also address the judge as "Your Honor" and maintain a professional demeanor while in court.
+Finally, defendants are typically advised to appear in court in formal attire.
+Some courts regard casual attire as inappropriate, and a judge may refuse to hear your case if they deem that you are dressed inappropriately.
+You may also be expected to address the judge as "Your Honor" and maintain a professional demeanor in court.
 Take note of other court rules and follow them closely.
 Arrive in court early and ensure you have everything before the hearing.

 How to Postpone a Traffic Court Date in California

 California allows ticketed motorists to postpone their arraignment dates in person and by phone.
-Some county Superior Court also accepts requests for continuance and extension online or by mail.
+Some counties' Superior Courts also accept requests for continuance and extension online or by mail.
 Find the court clerk's contact information on the county's Superior Court website.
 The clerk may only grant extensions if you submit the request some days before the court date.

-To postpone a trial date, you must appear before the judge with this request before the trial date.
+To postpone a trial date, you will be required to appear before the judge with this request before the trial date.
 You may make appointments to see the judge online, in person, or by phone.

 What Happens If You Miss a Traffic Court Date in California?